 My first thought was that I could create a Google Doc where all paraprofessionals, student teachers, and volunteers have access to the shared google doc and we input our observations into one document.
 When I first created this document, it was extremely open-ended and there was very little structure.
 This document was too open-ended and not successful.
 Charting the observations took too much time and not everyone in the classroom was invested or able to fill it out regularly.

 What did I learn?
 What are some questions that still remain?
-What did this year long study prove to me as the special education teacher?
+What did this year-long study prove to me as a special education teacher?